DexCare/DexCareSDK.Android.SampleApp/README.md

 Once the config is set up, run the build and you should be able to select environment on the first run.
 Note: if there is only one environment configured in the JSON, the app will use the environment by default.

+### Google Services
+You need to add `google-services.json` file in order to set up push notification.
+This is optional.